 The Wildlife Code of Missouri is available online as part of the Code of State Regulations.
-A printed version of the Code is published annually by the Conservation Department in March.
+A printed version of the Code is published annually by the Department of Conservation in March.
 Copies are available at permit vendors statewide.
 Please note that the Code is subject to revision throughout the year, and printed copies may not reflect current rules.
 For the most up-to-date version of the Code, see the Secretary of State’s website.

 Update, March 2020 – A change was made to 3 CSR 10-5.205(1)(A) after the printed version of the Code was published.
 For the current verbiage of this rule, please visit the Secretary of State’s website.

-Public input and sound science shape the Code
+Public Input and Sound Science Shape the Code

-Every year the Conservation Department’s Regulations Committee reads hundreds of letters and email messages from Missouri’s hunters, trappers, anglers, and other outdoor enthusiasts who have suggestions or comments about wildlife management or regulations.
+Every year MDC’s Regulations Committee reads hundreds of letters and email messages from Missouri’s hunters, trappers, anglers, and other outdoor enthusiasts who have suggestions or comments about wildlife management or regulations.
 Each year, committee members also look at hunting and fishing surveys and opinion polls from Missourians across the state.
 They then seek the expert opinion of the Department’s research biologists and managers to learn how Missouri’s natural resources are faring under current regulations.